pyihe/secret/README.md

 //RSA encrypt, decrypt
-var data  = "usual encryption algorithm written in go" var label = []byte("label") c := secret.NewAsyCipher()
+var data  = "usual encryption algorithm written in go" var label = []byte("label") c := secret.NewCipher()
 //if GenerateRSAKey is not called, then you must call SetRSAKey to set yourself private key.
-//SetRSAKey is not necessary if GenerateRSAKey is called(this situation is same for ECC).
+//SetRSAKey is not necessary if GenerateRSAKey is called.
 //c.SetRSAKey("your privateKey file", secret.PKCSLevel1)
 _, _, err := c.GenerateRSAKey(1024, "conf", secret.PKCSLevel1)
 if err != nil {